 - Avoid alcohol — which is an irritant

 - Avoid caffeine — which irritates the gut and dehydrates the body

-- Reduce stress (try meditation like this one, that is not only free, but really works)
+- Reduce stress (try a meditation like this one, which is not only free, but really works)

 - Practice mindful eating